dianahuma/Proiect-practic-testare-manuala-/README.md

 # Functional specifications

--> enter here the functional specifications created in JIRA
+The stories below were created in JIRA and describe the functional specifications of the Search, Cart, Order and Reviews modules.

 # 1 Testing section

 ## 1.1 Test Planning

-The Test Plan is designed to describe all details of testing for the X module from the OrangeHRM application.
+The Test Plan is designed to describe all details of testing for the Search, Cart, Order and Reviews modules from the PetMart application.

 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan

 #### 1.1.1 Roles assigned to the project and persons allocated
+* Project manager:
+* QA Lead:
+* QA Tester: Diana Huma

 #### 1.1.2 Entry criteria defined
+* All test hardware platform have been successfully instaled, configured and functioning properly.
+* All the necessary documentation, design and requirements information is available(that will allow testers to operate the system and judge the correct behaviour).
+* Functional specifications are defined.
+* Roles needed for the project are allocated.
+* QA testers have completely understood the requirements.
+* Test scenarios, test cases were reviewed.
+* Initial project risks were detected and mitigated.

 #### 1.1.3 Exit criteria defined
+* A certain level of requirements coverage has been achieved.
+* All tests have been executed.
+* No high priority or severe bugs are left outstanding.
+* All resolved bugs have been re-tested and appoved by the QA team.
+* All high-risk areas have been fully tested, with only minor residual risks left outstanding.
+* The schedule has been achieved.
 #### 1.1.4 Test scope

-* __Tests in scope:__
+* __Tests in scope:__ The scope of this project is limited to the testing of the features in the succeeding sections of this document.
+All module features that have been defined in the software requirements specification must be tested.
-* __Tests not in scope:__
+* __Tests not in scope:__ Non-functional testing like performance, security testing, compatibility testing is beyond scope of this project.

 #### 1.1.5 Risks detected

-* Project risks:
+* Project risks: Insufficient resources for testing: (eg time or staff), Repeated Requirements Changes, Dependence on Other Teams or Third Parties, Inadequate Communication
-* Product risks:
+* Product risks: Security Issues, Browser and Device Incompatibility, Low performance, Defective Functionality, Incorrect or Outdated Content

 #### 1.1.6 Evaluating entry criteria